-HFR has always touts the fact that many of our chronic ailments and diseases today can be avoided by diet and lifestyle changes.
-Those that are advocates of plant-based diets rave about achieving optimal energy, weight loss and even disease prevention.
+We appreciate those who are advocates for plant-based diets and those who rave about achieving optimal energy, weight loss, and even disease prevention.
 However, many people who focus on plant-based diets don’t get enough protein in their diets- especially if they’re working out regularly.

 Here are HFR’s recommendations of plant protein sources:

 - Lentils: 17.9g Protein / Cup.
 Not only do lentils help lower cholesterol, but they are also of special benefit in managing blood-sugar disorders since their high fiber content prevents blood sugar levels from rising rapidly after a meal.
 They also provide excellent amounts of six important minerals, two B-vitamins, and protein—all with virtually no fat.
 What a great plant protein they are!